frnmst/kalliope-docker/README.rst

       shared volumes only.
 - Use the logger module instead of ``print`` to print the status of the current operation.
+- Check if there is full network access.

 Copyright and License
 =====================